 Kosmo Foto Mono 100 at Oakland Cemetery

-As mentioned above, I find Oakland Cemetery peaceful and calming.
-I don’t get any spooky or creepy vibes.
-It is a beautiful garden cemetery providing many unique photographic opportunities.
-You’ll often see photographers walking around taking pictures of all the monuments, mausoleums, flowers, and sculptures.
+There are no mysterious or creepy vibes walking around Oakland Cemetery.
+There are many unique photographic opportunities, and you’ll often see photographers taking pictures of all the monuments, mausoleums, flowers, and sculptures.
 In the fall, you’ll also see a bunch of pumpkins and fall decorations.
 And when we went in October, the weather was crisp and sunny—a perfect fall day.

-But it’s spooky season, and I wanted my pictures to be timeless and dramatic, and I felt Kosmo Foto Mono 100 at Oakland Cemetery.
-The exposures came out moody and peaceful, which captures how I feel about Oakland.
-Plus, the packaging box for Kosmo Foto Mono 100 is pretty awesome – I love the retro space look, the graphics, and the colors of the cosmonaut.
+But it’s spooky season, and I wanted my pictures to be timeless and dramatic, and I felt Kosmo Foto Mono 100 did precisely that.
+The exposures came out moody and peaceful, capturing how I feel about Oakland.
+Plus, the Kosmo Foto Mono 100 packaging box is pretty awesome – I love the retro space look, the graphics, and the colors of the cosmonaut.

 I shot Kosmo Foto Mono 100 at the recommended box settings on my Canon EOS-1N.
 The contrast between highlights and shadows in black and white film is important, so I selected my subjects carefully.
-This was a challenge, however, because I could have easily taken numerous images at Oakland Cemetery.
+However, this was a challenge since I could have easily taken numerous images at Oakland Cemetery.

 Our tour was mid-morning, a few hours after golden hour.
 Taking advantage of the early morning light, I tried to take as many photos as possible before the light became too harsh around noon.
 Some headstones were cast into the shade by the giant oak trees, while others stood in full blast of the sun.
 The sun’s golden rays filtered through the leaves, making little spotlights on the flowers.
 This dance between light and shadow and Kosmo Foto Mono 100’s grain helped me create sharp, contrasty images.

 My photographer husband recommended using a red filter, and I am happy I did since it made everything more dramatic.
-In fact, I wished I had used the red filter for all of my photos.
+In fact, I wished I had used the red filter for all my photos.
 A red filter blocks the blue light wavelengths, which causes the blue skies to be darker in black and white film.
 I found that it’s perfect for a cemetery, as it provides a nice stark contrast between the sky and the headstones.
-Plus, the red filter makes everything look more dramatic.

 How You Can Visit Oakland Cemetery